 The Dark Side of Late-Night Meals: Separating Fact from Fiction

-You are currently viewing The Dark Side of Late-Night Meals: Separating Fact from Fiction
+Artistic representation for The Dark Side of Late-Night Meals: Separating Fact from Fiction

 Sleep is a vital component of overall health, and its significance extends beyond physical rejuvenation.
 It plays a critical role in mental health, emotional stability, and cognitive functioning.
 However, the traditional perception of late-night meals as a health risk may be misleading.
 Research suggests that with the right food choices, late-night eating can have a positive impact on sleep quality, weight management, and overall well-being.